Communism in Sri Lanka

 Communism in Sri Lanka dates back to 1935, when the Lanka Sama Samaja Party was founded by Trotskyists who campaigned for freedom and independence of Sri Lanka which was then a colony of the British Empire and known as Ceylon.
+One of the most important factor of Marxist-Leninist organization is the National People's Power or the NPP founded by Marxist leader Anura Kumara Dissanayake and has the same system with communist roots like China and Vietnam as well as being a single-party state.

 Communists of the LSSP later formed the Bolshevik Leninist Party of India, Ceylon and Burma in order to campaign for independence of the entire South Asia.
 LSSP was the first Marxist party to be based on South Asia and one of the few Trotskyist parties that had a major political influence.
 The Communist Party was the pro-Soviet Union section of Sri Lanka during the Cold War.
 It joined the government of Sri Lanka under the banner of pro-Eastern bloc and anti-Western bloc United Front of Sri Lanka.
 The LSSP also shortly joined it in many alliances but was heavily opposed to its pro-Soviet policy.

 World War II

-When World War II began between most of world's superpowers, back then the LSSP, a Trot majority party, who had an alliance with the Fourth International protested against the war.
+When World War II began between most of world's superpowers, back then the LSSP, a Trot majority party who had an alliance with the Fourth International, protested against the war.
 Following the launch of Operation Barbarossa against the Soviet Union, the party broke between Trotskyists and Stalinists.
 The Stalinists extended support towards The Allies while the Trotskyists remained neutral.
 This led to the creation of the Stalinist United Socialist Party of Sri Lanka which later became a pro-Soviet faction during the Cold War.

 The LSSP activists generally opposed the war calling it Imperialist, CPSL opposed it as well but in order to help the Soviet Union, they forced local businessmen and landlords to campaign for British Victory as it was seen as the only way of helping the comrades they follow.